jdliechty/jdliechty.github.io/README.md

   font-weight: 600;
 ```

-and reduce the size of the page titles
+and reduced the size of the page titles

 In `_sass/minima/_layout.scss`